perrychu/minimal-mistakes/_posts/2018-04-09_Day1_Post-Metis_Github.md

 ---
-title: "Day 1: Github"
+title: "Cleaning Up Github"
 tags: [Metis, Blog, Careers]
 ---

-## Day 1: Github
+## Day 1: Cleaning Up Github
 Today is my first day as a Metis grad!
 I'm excited to continue learning - building on the base of skills I've acquired through Metis - and also excited to be out in the wild, tracking down a career in data science.

 As a first step on this journey, I want to publish my portfolio.
 Over the past 3 months, I've labored over multiple end-to-end data projects... but there's no way for anyone else to see that!